Reputational Bargaining and Inefficient Technology Adoption: The Baseline Model

-Third, our results are in the spirit of Fudenberg and Levine (1989) and Abreu and Gul (2000) that \textit{ideally}, reputation results should apply \textit{as long as a certain set of commitment types occur with positive probability}, even when there might be other commitment types as well.\footnote{For example, Fudenberg and Levine (1989) show that the patient player can secure their Stackelberg payoff as long as there \textit{exists} a commitment type who takes the Stackelberg action.
-Abreu and Gul (2000) show that players obtain their Rubinstein bargaining payoffs as long as there \textit{exist} commitment types who demand those payoffs.} When the cost difference between the two types of the seller is large enough, we show that equilibria with delay \textit{exist} as long as there \textit{exists} a seller-commitment-type who demands the entire surplus, and that delay will occur in \textit{all} equilibria when there also \textit{exist} a sequence of seller-commitment-types whose demands approach the entire surplus.
-Admittedly, our results do not allow for non-stationary commitment types, but they are robust against the presence of other \textit{stationary} commitment types.
+The motivation for our richness assumption is that a player should be able to build a reputation for being obstinate as long as they demand the same price over time, \textit{regardless of what their demand is}.\footnote{We assume that the number of commitment types is countable in order to circumvent measurability issues.
+This assumption is made in most of the existing reputational bargaining models, which include Abreu and Gul (2000).} We show that inefficient equilibria \textit{exist} as long as there \textit{exists} a commitment type who demands the entire surplus, and that \textit{all} equilibria are inefficient when there also \textit{exists} a sequence of commitment types whose demands are less than but are arbitrarily close to the entire surplus.
+Our findings are robust to the inclusion of any additional stationary commitment type.
+In that sense, they are in the spirit of the reputation results in Fudenberg and Levine (1989) and Abreu and Gul (2000) that these conclusions apply \textit{as long as a certain set of commitment types occur with strictly positive probability}, even when there might be other commitment types as well.\footnote{For instance, Fudenberg and Levine (1989) show that the patient player can secure their Stackelberg payoff as long as there \textit{exists} a commitment type who takes the Stackelberg action.
+Abreu and Gul (2000) show that players obtain their Rubinstein bargaining payoffs as long as there \textit{exist} commitment types who demand those payoffs.}

-Our assumption that every obstinate type demands the same price over time is standard in reputational bargaining and is also assumed in Abreu and Gul (2000), Ekmekci and Zhang (2022), and Fanning (2018, 2023).
-Our motivation comes from a practical concern that once a player changes their demand, it might be hard for them to convince others that they are obstinate.
+One caveat of this approach, however, is that the convergence of discrete-time alternating-offers bargaining games to the continuous-time war of attrition, as offers become very frequent (Abreu and Gul, 2000), fails under our richness assumptions on the set of commitment types.
+In particular, as Fanning (2024) points out, if time is discrete, no rational player would benefit from mimicking a commitment type that demands the entire surplus.
+Consequently, our results cannot be directly applied to characterize the equilibria of the discrete-time game.

+Finally, we restrict attention to \textit{stationary commitment types} by requiring every commitment type to demand the same price over time.
+This restriction is used as a common benchmark in the reputational bargaining literature and is also assumed in Kambe (1999), Abreu and Gul (2000), Ekmekci and Zhang (2022), and Fanning (2024).
+The analysis of reputational bargaining with, even exogenous, private information about rational players' values in the presence of non-stationary commitment types remains an interesting open question.\footnote{Abreu and Pearce (2007), Wolitzky (2012), APS, and Fanning (2016, 2018) consider the role of non-stationary commitment types in various reputational bargaining settings, none of which include private information about rational players' values.}